vicchi/wp-quadratum/readme.txt

 1. Add your maps API key(s) for your chosen map provider; HERE, Google, Bing and MapQuest maps all require API keys.
 1. Choose the width and height of the widget and map on the sidebar.
 The width and height can be specified either as pixels (`px`) or as a percentage.
 1. Choose the zoom level of the map display.
-1. Choose whether to show private checkins on the map.

 The <em>strapline</em> text containing the venue name, venue URL and timestamp of your last Foursquare checkin can be customised via the plugin's filters.
 See the *Filter Support And Usage* section for more information.